puffyCid/artemis-api/artemis-docs/docs/Artifacts/Linux Artifacts/files.md

   regex.
 This configuration is **optional**.
 Default is no Regex
 - `file_regex` Only return entries that match the provided regex.
 This configuration is **optional**.
 Default is no Regex
+- `yara` Either a base64 encoded Yara rule or a Yara rule hosted on a remote server

 ## Output Structure